 Firefighters and hazardous materials crews left the scene shortly after midnight.

 The company recycles and re-refines waste oil and stores other waste disposal items.
-On March 29, 2011, Evergreen Oil's malfunctioning waste oil equipment started a two-alarm fire that left one employee with an injured arm and forced
+On March 29, 2011, Evergreen Oil's malfunctioning waste oil equipment started a two-alarm fire that left one employee with an injured arm and forced the company to halt waste-oil operations for several months.

 Cal/OSHA fined Evergreen Oil nearly $22,000 and issued four citations in connection with the fire.